Air Force PT Test Score Calculator

 About the Air Force PT Test Score Calculator

-This page covers the older USAF Physical Fitness Assessment composite-score model that many Airmen still recognize from pre-2026 testing.
-The Air Force began transitioning to the Physical Fitness Readiness Program (PFRP/PFRA) in 2026, so this calculator should be treated as a pre-transition reference rather than the final word on current scoring.
+This page covers the older USAF Physical Fitness Assessment composite-score model that many Airmen still recognize from pre-transition testing.
+The Air Force began transitioning to the Physical Fitness Readiness Program (PFRP/PFRA) in historical 2026, so this calculator should be treated as a pre-transition reference rather than the final word on official scoring.

 It remains useful for archived records, old score sheets, and rough comparison against the older composite model.
-It is not the right page for the updated PFRA charts that the Air Force is rolling in during 2026.
+It is not the right page for the PFRA charts used under the historical 2026 transition and after it.

 This worksheet still estimates a composite score under the older model and highlights which component is limiting the total.
-For current testing, always check the latest PFRA guidance and score charts.
+For official testing, always check the PFRA guidance and score charts that apply to your test date.

-This page is most useful when you need to interpret older Air Force PFA-style scores or compare archived results during the 2026 transition.
-It should not be treated as the authoritative source for the updated PFRA scoring model.
+This page is most useful when you need to interpret older Air Force PFA-style scores or compare archived results from the historical 2026 transition period.
+It should not be treated as the authoritative source for the PFRA scoring model.

 1. Enter your age and select your sex.